adityagiridhar02/Virtual-Reality-Project-and-Assignment/ThreeJS-Project/Virtual Showroom/README.md

 Interactive triggers to display information about each car.

-The ability to "enter" and "exit" cars for an immersive interior view.
+The ability to "enter" and "exit" a car for an immersive interior view.

-Per-car customizable camera positions for the interior view.

 ✨ Key Features
 Virtual Walkthrough: Navigate the showroom using WASD and the mouse.